 - PrairieLearn: Make sure you can log in and see the

 - OH Queue: Make sure you can log in without errors.
 If you haven't already, take a moment to review the info box on the OH Queue.

 - YouTube/Kaltura: When lecture 1 is uploaded, make sure that you can view the video.
 If it's not uploaded yet, you can come back to this later.

 - Zoom: Follow the login instructions in the Zoom section above.
 Make sure you can join the various OH rooms.

 - Instructional Account: If you haven't already, visit WebAccount and create a

 If you took CS61A and CS61B, you likely have some experience with a command line interface (CLI) and terminal commands.
 We'll be using the CLI a lot in this course, so let's take a moment to review some of the basics.

 Example commands will be formatted like:

-$) in your terminal will run the command.
+world are arguments.
+Typing that line in your terminal will run the command.
 In this case, it just prints